SatyaKarki/Sharing/README.md

 # Sharing
-This is just for sharing some texts
+This repo is just for sharing some info

 ## HelloWorld Contract Byte Code